somanyadav/NU-Connect/README.md

 ## Prerequisites
-Check the following prerequisites, all of them should be present in order to function the web-app properly.
+Check the following prerequisites, all of these should be present in order to function effectively.

  -> Mobile device should have Android v7 or above
  -> User should be having NIIT Email in order to avail various services